Driving from Perth to Margaret River – Where to Stop Along the Way

 This is also the top end of the Leeuwin-Naturaliste National Park, with the last manned lighthouse in Western Australia, Cape Naturaliste Lighthouse.
 While there are bike and walking paths along the beaches, Dunsborough is home to excellent nature trails, where we always have our cameras ready to get a snap of the local wildlife, such as the local kangaroos.

-The surf at the beaches here are much calmer than what you’ll find further south, so it’s a good opportunity to catch some rays or have a dip.
+If you’re here for a spot of surfing or swimming, note that the waves at the beaches here is much calmer than what you’ll find further south, so it’s a good opportunity to catch some rays or have a dip.
 We love Meelup Bay, Eagle Bay and Bunker’s Bay.
 After your swim, grab lunch before you hit the road again.
 There are some great cafes in town but we’re big fans of lovely Bunker’s Beach House at Bunker’s Bay.

 If you’re passing through during whale watching season in this region (early September through to early December), you definitely need to allow time for a whale watching experience at Geographe Bay.
 You’ll need to book ahead.